by anthony on 10/31/11 at 9:09 am

 Icons that share a similar function are labeled and grouped together.

-4. Always Keep the Icon Order and Placement Consistent
+4. Keep the Icon Order and Placement Consistent

 Icon order and placement stay consistent despite design changes.

-5. Always Give Your Icons a Common Visual Motif
+5. Give Your Icons a Common Visual Motif

 Icons that share a common visual motif look and feel more together.
-If you have a set of icons on your interface that share a common visual motif, users can easily tell which icons are a family and which ones aren’t by the colors and styles they share.
-This helps them intuitively figure out which icons behave similarly.
+If you have a set of icons on your interface that share a common visual motif, users can tell which icons are a family and which ones aren’t by the styles they share.
+This helps them figure out which icons behave in a similar way.
 When you find a common visual motif for a set of icons, it’s important that you keep the motif consistent at every level.

 The other icons follow a consistent visual motif.
 But the strikethrough icon breaks it by not using the letter ‘S’.